neo-project/docs/docs/en-us/tooldev/concept/cryptography/hash_algorithm.md

 RIPEMD160 is a 160-bit improvement based on RIPEMD.
 This algorithm produces a 160-bit hash, which can be presented in hexadecimal format.
 One feature of this algorithm is avalanche effect, i.e. any slight changes can result in a totally different hash value.

-NEO generates 160-bit hash of contract script with RIPEMD160.
+Neo generates 160-bit hash of contract script with RIPEMD160.

 Example: